 or even use 2.7 Chroot into Installation to adjust or fix things in the fresh install.

 But now let’s go back to the Main Menu and hit 6.
 Done !!

-Before quitting, the installer will perform a final check of some vital parts of the installation and will tell us if maybe we skipped or forgot something important, like if we didn’t define a root password or not install a bootloader and the like.
+Before quitting, the installer will perform a final check of some vital parts of the installation and will tell us if maybe we skipped or forgot something important, like if we didn’t define a root password or not install a bootloader or the likes.

 We will finally also have the choice to save the installation log to the target’s root directory.